 An initial consultation fee will usually apply.
 Most uncomplicated and non-bariatric procedures will not attract any out of pocket surgical fees as a result.

 All post-operative care until recovered will no attract any out of pocket fees or else will be bulk-billed.

-Additional appointments in the series of care, such as when multiple investigations and discussions are required to manage a particularly condition.
+Additional appointments in the series of care, such as when multiple investigations and discussions are required to manage a particular condition.

 For after hours emergency consultations in rooms, when rooms are closed.

 The Out of Pocket Fee listed applies to patients covered with private health insurance.
 Where a patient wishes to self-fund their private surgery, the fee will equate to the gap amount plus the fee paid out by a major health fund such as BUPA or MedibankPrivate.

 Complicated gallbladder procedures where extensive adhesion division is required or bile duct exploration is anticipated, will attract a $500 known gap fee because of the additional complexity of surgery

 Complex hernia surgeries may attract a more significant out of pocket fee due to the added complexity of surgery and more intensive post-operative care.

 Laparoscopic fundoplication +/- hiatus hernia repair.

 Revision fundoplication will attract a $1000 out of pocket fee due to the complexity of surgery.